xoopscube/documentation/en/development/xcl-user-group.md

 The permission system is built around three key concepts:

-Permission Names: Predefined strings that represent specific actions (like module_read, module_admin, block_read).
+- **Permission Names**: Predefined strings that represent specific actions (like module_read, module_admin, block_read).

-Group IDs: Each user belongs to one or more groups, and permissions are assigned to these groups
+- **Group IDs**: Each user belongs to one or more groups, and permissions are assigned to these groups

-Item IDs: The specific item (like a module, block, or forum) that the permission applies to
+- **Item IDs**: The specific item (like a module, block, or forum) that the permission applies to

 The ability to perform an action requires privileges.
 While permissions and privileges are often used interchangeably, they technically have distinct meanings in web application security.
 Modules expose permissions, and users possess privileges.
 Privileges are essentially assigned permissions granted to User Groups.
 Therefore, when you assign a permission to a user group, you are granting a privilege to all its members.